4 DAYS FROM $1,599

-This morning you'll visit the Tretyakov Gallery — a fascinating introduction to Russian art and culture — with more than 100,000 works charting the development of Russian painting from the 10th to 20th centuries.
+This morning, check out of your room so your luggage can be transferred to the m/s Crucelake.
+Then, you'll visit the Tretyakov Gallery — a fascinating introduction to Russian art and culture — with more than 100,000 works charting the development of Russian painting from the 10th to 20th centuries.

 This afternoon, after an independent lunch, you'll have the afternoon to explore at leisure.
 Then transfer back to your ship for and enjoy a Cultural Connection on the art of breaking bread served with salt, a traditional Slavic greeting.
 Gather for an informational briefing and then savor dinner on board tonight, with live music at the bar.

 Visit Russia's symbol of might and majesty, the Kremlin, on a guided tour that includes the Assumption Cathedral and State Armory Chambers, the repository of the bejeweled Fabergé eggs.
 Today, feast on local specialties during an included lunch at a local restaurant.

 In the evening, enjoy the Captain's Welcome Dinner and Reception accompanied by folk and classical music.

 Scenic Sailing: As your ship departs, prepare yourself for some cruise highlights.
 You’ll cover more than 1,000 kilometers on Russian waterways, including two canals (Moscow Canal and the Volga-Baltic Canal), 15 locks, artificial reservoirs, natural lakes, and rivers.